-Even though the signup process looks easy on GetResponse, it is not so.
+Even though the signup process is easy to use on GetResponse, it is not so.
 The tool automatically creates a default campaign, which is actually a list, as soon as you sign up.

 You will have to create a new campaign with the right preferences and then make that your default campaign.
 The whole process gets a bit tedious for the users.

 2. User interface

 For example: A list is called a campaign.
 A subscriber is called a contact.
-Once you get a hang of it, you are fine but you have to grasp everything quickly.
+Once you get a hang of its user interface, you are fine but you have to grasp everything quickly.

 Moreover, once you start using the different features of the tool, you will realize there is no natural flow to how the various elements stack up on the web page.
 The navigation is a downer.

 The best thing about GetResponse is that you can use its free plan for 30 days without giving any credit card details!
 Once the trial period is over, you can choose from any one of the four options available on the website.